ncandio/Health_Check_PostgreSQL/README.md

   - A third approach using pyuv for event-based processing is available
 - Configuration supports 1000 websites with regex pattern matching
 - Comprehensive test suite for scheduler, database, and website monitoring
-- Connects to an companyX PostgreSQL database (configured in config.json)
+- Connects to a PostgreSQL database (configured in config.json)

 ## Running the Application